 OK, so they broke out of prison.
 Now what?
 In essence, “Prison Break” has morphed into “The Fugitive(s),” with a race to buried treasure adding an extra kick.
-Tautly paced, the first two episodes provide a solid foundation, though the formula remains a perilous high-wire act that requires a delicate touch.
+Having stumbled somewhat creatively in last season’s final leg, this sophomore series benefits from “Invasion’s” cancellation, freeing up Bill Fichtner to become its Inspector Javert, an FBI agent brought in to track down the escapees.
+Tautly paced, the first two episodes provide a solid foundation, though between the elaborate government conspiracy and steady demand for nail-biting encounters, the formula remains a perilous high-wire act that requires a delicate touch.

 Eight prisoners made it over the wall, led by Michael Scofield (Wentworth Miller), the architect who hatched the intricate scheme to spring his framed brother, Lincoln (Dominic Purcell).
 Yet while their dream of flying to safety in Mexico evaporated at the close of season one, Michael’s contingency plans are equally ingenious, setting up a battle of wits with Agent Mahone (Fichtner).

 In the mix, too, is $5 million hidden in Utah, the last legacy of a slain inmate who may have been the legendary D.B.
 Cooper.
 So the race is on, in a kind of “It’s a Mad Mad Mad Mad World” way, with Michael, Lincoln and their misfit former fellow cons on the go and Mahone, law enforcement and the shadowy minions of the corrupt U.S. president who set up Lincoln all in hot pursuit.